Aloha,

 Groceries

-Near the airport in Kahului you can find Whole Foods, Safeway, Foodland and a Costco.
 Mana Foods is an excellent health food store on Baldwin Avenue in Paia (the last town you will pass on your way to Hana).
 It has a great assortment of fresh and mostly organic vegetables and fruits, plus many things in bulk.
 Plenty of hippies shop there.

 The Road To Hana